 Amsterdam, the capital city of the Netherlands, once had an established reputation as a den of iniquity.
-But today there are so many more aspects of Amsterdam that appeal to every type of traveller: wonderful museums and galleries, up-and-coming cuisine, and quirky bars and cafes.
+But today there are so many more aspects of Amsterdam that appeal to every type of traveler: wonderful museums and galleries, up-and-coming cuisine, and quirky bars and cafes.
 It is a city full of nooks and crannies to be explored; and it has long earned its well-deserved status as a world capital.

 Places to See in Amsterdam